 in the Ayurvedic texts.
 According to Ayurveda, the main dosha involved is vata

 and kapha dosha.

-The waste product mixed with Shleshaka Kapha in the sinus area, causing an even more toxic, sticky mucus called Shleshma, when both sub-doshas are concurrently imbalanced.
+The waste product is mixed with Shleshaka Kapha in the sinus area, causing an even more toxic, sticky mucus called Shleshma, when both sub-doshas are concurrently imbalanced.

 Ayurvedic Treatment for Sinusitis

 Ayurvedic Treatment for Sinusitis comprises softening and expelling aggravated doshas with the use of certain Ayurvedic herbs and diet as well as nasal therapies and applications.

 Panchakarma treatment of Nasya